Launch anything. Native to KDE Plasma Plasma.

 paru -S plasma6-applets-appgrid

-Maintained by the author.
-Works on EndeavourOS, CachyOS, Manjaro, Garuda.
+Official AUR package, maintained by the author.
+Works on Arch and any derivative with AUR access — EndeavourOS, CachyOS, Manjaro, Garuda.

 Frequently asked questions